WARNING! I posted some things on this page which might seem… offensive to some people.

 But first, I want you to click HERE, and read this article.

-Well, there’s a very important reason I wanted you to watch, and really think on what is said in that playlist.
+Well, there’s a very important reason I wanted you to watch, and really think on what is said in those videos.

 Because, that is the subject of this section.